tytydraco/yessleep/out/Aaron.md

 When I woke, Arthur was gone.
 The house was quiet.

 Now I live with Aaron.
 When he dominates, I am aware but helpless, unable to act or interfere.
 When I return, things are orderly.
-Efficient.
 There is no stammering anymore.
-No questions.
-No father.

 In all the time I have lived with Aaron, I have learned one thing it won't ever admit.
 Aaron is afraid of consciousness.